Pfern/Oneida_Genomics_Workshop/Program.md

 # ONEIDA - Genomics Workshop
+for members of the team ITQB/IGC/IMM

 From reads to results